Interiors (Rosanne Cash album)

 Interiors is the seventh studio album by American country music singer Rosanne Cash.
 The album was released on October 5, 1990, as her sixth album for Columbia Records.
 The album accounted for her last appearances on the Hot Country Songs charts: "What We Really Want" reached number 39, and "On the Surface" reached number 69.
+In The Village Voice's annual Pazz & Jop critics poll for the year's best albums, Interiors finished at No. 8.